Cianidos/randomart/readme.md

 ## Examples

-Choosen ppm format is raw, images are large, and github don't know how to render it.
+Chosen ppm format is raw, images are large, and GitHub doesn’t know how to render it.

 Download and check it yourself.